fluffy/bare-rust/Architecture.md

     end
 ```

-## Outbound Text Message Data Flow
+## Data Flows

 The following diagrams show the data flow between tasks for various
 operation.
 The labels on the arrows show the message type used in
 the channel for communication.

+### Outbound Text Message Data Flow

 ```mermaid
 flowchart LR